 Prefer to explore at your own pace?
 Browse the free audio walking tours available for download at iTunes.com, Audisseyguides.com and iAudioguide.com.
 You can also search the Web for walking tours of your destination.
 In our simple search, we found free audio tour downloads from Boston and Chicago to Dublin and Jerusalem.

 Several free mobile applications can help you save time and money when you travel by car.
 For example, GasBuddy helps you find the cheapest gas prices near you.
 Waze provides real-time traffic information contributed by users, so you can find the best route and avoid backups (so you don’t waste gas).
 You also can use Waze to find the cheapest gas station along your route.
 Yelp is great for finding restaurants, shops, attractions and more because it provides reviews, star ratings and directions to help you get to the place you want to go.
 And the Last Minute Travel app offers travelers access to wholesale prices for hotels in more than 150 countries and discounts on theme parks, sporting events and similar activities.

 You’ll pay about $15 at the post office to get your picture taken for your passport.
 Instead, take your photo with your own digital camera, then upload it to ePassportPhoto.com, which will help you size it properly before printing on your home printer.
-The best part: You can redo your picture as many times as you like.
+The Passport Booth app works similarly.
+The best part: With either, you can redo your picture as many times as you like.
 After all, who wants to get stuck with a bad photo for the next ten years?